Beyond Tourism provides travel advisor services for individuals who want a culturally immersive international experience.

 In the Beyond Tourism logo, there is a paper crane.
 The paper crane is a symbol of peace and hope, illustrated by the story of Sadako Sasaki.

 The most important idea at Beyond Tourism is that when individuals are able to genuinely connect across cultural lines, those individuals can change the world.
 It’s not easy to do.
-It’s easier to stay in your own comfort zone, in a place where you don’t have to be faced with differences, to allow others to exist separate from you.
+It’s easier to stay in your own comfort zone.
 But we don’t learn or grow from being isolated from each other.
 Beyond Tourism challenges you to examine your cultural behaviors and learn to adapt.
-How you use your new cultural skills are up to you; it might be for international travel, to help an immigrant or refugee neighbor, in a multicultural work environment, on a missions trip, or an international work trip.
+How you use your new cultural intelligence skills are up to you; it might be for international travel, to help an immigrant or refugee neighbor, in a multicultural work environment, on a missions trip, or an international work trip.
 In the adaptation, you find the real riches of the world, which is its people.